microsoft/cascadia-code/README.md

 ## Creating a Pull Request

 At the moment, we do not have a testing framework for verifying proper character creation.
 When creating a pull request, please heavily document the steps you took along with images displaying your changes.
+Additionally, please provide images of the updated character(s) at different screen sizes to validate proper hinting.

 ## Communicating with the Team